HR policy and code of conduct

 Code of conduct

-Anyone who comes into contact with Leiden University should be able to trust that we act with integrity - whether in relation to research, interactions with students, purchasing or ancillary activities.
+Anyone who comes into contact with Leiden University should be able to trust that we act with integrity - whether in relation to research, interactions with students, purchasing or ancillary activities, and stand for a pleasant, healthy and inclusive learning and working environment.
 To ensure that this is the case, we established various codes of conduct:

 - More about the Code of Conduct on Integrity